-- 3. Systematic advising will be an integral part of the candidate's experience under the BGS program.
-The student and his advisor are to work out the balance and distribution of courses taken within these four areas.
-The option to concentrate in one academic discipline is offered under the BGS, provided the student has course work within the four study areas designated above. - 4.
-A minimum of sixty hours of the student's course work is to be at the 300 level or above, and at least fifteen of the hours of credit in advanced courses must be within either the Humanities or the Social Sciences.
-Therefore, the BGS student should insure that he has sufficient prerequisites in one or more areas to be eligible for advanced work. - 5.
-As in the traditional baccalaureate programs at the university, the total number of hours required for graduation is 200. - 6.
-Any student who transfers from another AUM curriculum to the BGS curriculum must be enrolled in the BGS program for at least two quarters (for an accumulated 30 hours credit) prior to graduation.
+- 3. Systematic advising is an integral part of the candidate's experience under the BGS program.
+The student is expected to consult with his advisor every quarter prior to registering for courses, and his program, which includes the balance and distribution of courses within the four designated areas, is subject to his advisor's approval. - 4.
+A minimum of 75 hours of the student's course work is to be at the 300 level or above, and at least 30 hours of credit in advanced courses must be in the Humanities and the Social Sciences.
+Therefore, the BGS student should insure that he has sufficient prerequisites in several areas to be eligible for advanced work. - As in the traditional baccalaureate programs at the university, the total number of hours required for graduation is 200. - 6.
+Any student who transfers from another AUM curriculum to the BGS curriculum must be enrolled in the BGS program for at least three quarters (for an accumulated 45 hours credit) prior to graduation.